chatmail/specs/group-membership/README.md

 The following state transitions can happen during the simulation:

-1. Device that thinks it is currently a member of the chat sends a message, adding it to FIFO channels of all chat members.
+1. Device that thinks it is currently a member adds another device to the chat.

-   It changes its member list to the new value.
+   It adds new device to its local member list and sends "Member added" message to all devices in the new member list by adding it to FIFO channels of all chat members.

-   New member list has no restrictions, it can add or remove any members, including the sending device so device can leave the group.
+2. Device that thinks it is currently a member removes a member (possibly self) from the chat.

-   If device is just chatting,
+   It removes a device from its local member list and sends a "Member removed" message to all devices in the old member list.

-   it sends a message with the same new and old member list.
+3. Device sends a chat message to the group.

-2. Device reads one message from one of its FIFO channels.
+4. Device reads one message from one of its FIFO channels.

 # Algorithms